Donate your change!

 Where did you come up with that?

 Then came the time I learned that the casino business was just like life, and sometimes the odds don’t work out in your favor.
 Let’s face it business is business, and nothing stops profitable business.
 I was making my rounds at one of the Global Gaming Exposes, and standing right in front of me was the donation module.
 The thing I had been working on for years.
 The idea I had numerous conversations with the company I was standing in front of.
 There it was in all its glory, just like I had been talking about for years.
 It was a weird kind of pain and shame I felt standing there as the salesperson demoed the donation module.
 Her words were my words.
 Her excitement was my excitement.
 Where did this go wrong?
+Where did I fail and what do I need to do to succeed?
 Is this casino big business or true philanthropy?

 As I walked away in shock, a great feeling came over me.
 I realized that I was on to something, or I wasn’t crazy after all these years.
 Sometimes as an entrepreneur, you question your sanity.
 Their donation module was 100% validation of my idea.
 I was so excited to run to the competition and say, “See, look what they have over there.”
 As if I had something special that they didn’t already know.
 Surely this was going to be my shot.
 I was finally going to get my turn at making a difference.
 It took a while for the momentum I had to wear off.
 I thought for sure the competition would come knocking on my door.
 Why wasn’t I getting my chance?
 What about me is so horrible that people don’t want to do business with me?